-From there, Maggy moved to becoming a writer and producer for BBC and ITV Daytime TV programmes including the famed Pebble Mill at One at the time she wrote her first book, China By Rail.
+From there, I moved to becoming a writer and producer for BBC and ITV Daytime TV programmes including the famed Pebble Mill at One.

-Two Independent Television documentaries later, she moved on to becoming the relationships writer for Bella magazine while also writing for Woman, Living and Take a Break as well as writing human interest and travel articles for The Sunday Telegraph and The Independent.
+Two Independent Television documentaries later, I moved on to becoming the relationships writer for Bella magazine while also writing for Woman, Living and Take a Break and writing human interest and travel articles for The Sunday Telegraph and The Independent.

-For the last 20 years, Maggy has worked primarily as an author with Time Warner, O Books and Axis Mundi and as an editor, as part of her husband’s company Tree of Life Publishing.
+For the last 20 years, I have worked primarily as an author with Time Warner, O Books and Axis Mundi and as an editor, as part of my husband’s company Tree of Life Publishing.

 My first, ever, book was China By Rail, which followed six summers of travelling around China with my father, Patrick Whitehouse, the renouned railway author and preservationist.
 On this occasion, he took the photographs and I wrote the book.